 Where two species were used for short-term toxicity studies, the same two species were often also used for longer-term toxicity studies, in most cases revealing no new information about the toxicity of the potential drug.
 Moving from short-term to long-term studies could therefore be an opportunity for companies to decide whether both species are still needed to give the necessary data.

 Taking a single species approach to toxicity testing, without risking human safety, would mean significant changes to regimes for testing new drugs.
 This approach is already outlined and accepted for biologicals, however within the dataset used by the working group, few of these drugs had reduced to one species for the longer-term studies, possibly because companies prefer a comprehensive set of safety data from two species, or because they are unclear when a single species approach is acceptable.

-For all other types of drugs extensive changes to regulations would be needed before the current approach could be changed.
+For all other types of drugs, extensive changes to regulations would be needed before the current approach could be changed.
 In all cases, companies would need clear guidance to support those making decisions, so they can be confident that they will not miss toxic effects.
-The working group concluded that assessing the need for a second species when moving from short-term into long-term studies would be a valuable approach, but that more data and research is needed to develop guidance before it could be adopted.
+The working group concluded that assessing the need for a second species when moving from short-term to long-term studies would be a valuable approach, but more data and research is needed to develop guidance before adopting it.

 The answer to whether we really need two species to test for potential toxic drug effects remains murky.
 It seems that two species are not always needed, but precisely whether rodent or non-rodent species are most useful, for which types of drugs and under what circumstances, are currently open to (expert) interpretation.